NAdamWillard/Instacart_Analysis/README.md

 ## Data

 The dataset for this project was comprised of information about:
-+orders
++ orders
-+products and their departments
++ products and their departments
-+customer information and demographics (fabricated for the project)
++ customer information and demographics (fabricated for the project)

 Source: "[The Instacart Online Grocery Shopping Dataset 2017](https://www.instacart.com/datasets/grocery-shopping-2017)"